siobyrne/young-dressage-horse-program-analysis/README.md

 | 1140 |   2022 | USEF4      |          2.976 |
 | 1223 |   2023 | USEF4      |          2.904 |

 Four of the six outliers were due to the horse completing only one half of the competition, and were dropped.
+Linear regression was performed on the rest of the data (Figure 11).

 ![USEF 4 Year Old Division Scatterplot](images/usef4-scatter.png)

 *Figure 11: Scatterplot and linear regression for the USEF 4 Year Old Division Scores*

+While the correlation coefficient is weak (0.39), there is a statistically significant *P* value (*P*<.001).

 #### FEI 5 Year Old Scores Analysis
 ![FEI 5 Year Old Division Boxplot](images/fei5-boxplot.png)